Chart Color Schemes

 Heyfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Heyfield's dwelling structure, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings.
-In comparison, Non-Metro Vic.'s figures were 91.9% houses and 8.1% other dwellings.
-Home ownership in Heyfield was 46.2%, with mortgaged dwellings at 34.8% and rented ones at 19.0%.
-The median monthly mortgage repayment was $1,088, lower than Non-Metro Vic.'s average of $1,300.
-Median weekly rent in Heyfield was $210, compared to Non-Metro Vic.'s $260.
-Nationally, Heyfield's mortgage repayments were significantly lower at $1,088 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+This compares to Non-Metro Vic.'s 91.9% houses and 8.1% other dwellings.
+Home ownership in Heyfield was 46.2%, similar to Non-Metro Vic., with mortgaged dwellings at 34.8% and rented ones at 19.0%.
+The median monthly mortgage repayment was $1,088, below Non-Metro Vic.'s average of $1,300.
+Weekly rent in Heyfield was $210, compared to Non-Metro Vic.'s $260.
+Nationally, Heyfield's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing